rogerhyam/wfo-plant-list/README.md

 You need an instance of a SOLR server either locally or available over the network.
 Refer to the SOLR documentation if you are unsure.

-Create a core in the server called "wfo2".
+Create a core in the server called "wfo".
 There are various ways to do this but running

-`./solr create -c wfo2`
+`./solr create -c wfo`

 in the SOLR bin directory will usually do the trick.
 Disable authentication temporarily if needed.